edubart/nelua-lang/docs/pages/overview.md

-Lazy functions are functions which contains arguments that it's proprieties can only be known when calling the function at compile time, they are processed and defined lazily and lately after trying to call it.
+Lazy functions are functions which contains arguments that it's proprieties can only be known when calling the function at compile time, they are processed and defined lazily (lately) after trying to call it.
 They are memoized (only defined once for each kind of arguments).

 ```nelua